 Soundbars are a great and compact way to enhance your music listening experience when you don't have space for a full home theater setup.
 You can get great stereo audio reproduction with soundbars and excellent bass performance when your system has a dedicated subwoofer, although one isn't necessary to enjoy good audio fidelity.
 Not all soundbars are the same, and you should choose one that suits your needs, whether you prefer using Bluetooth, your home Wi-Fi network, or even AirPlay to stream your favorite tracks.

-We've tested over 25 soundbars and below are our recommendations for the best soundbars for music in 2019.
-See also our recommendations for the best soundbars, the best Dolby Atmos soundbars (if you watch a lot of movies), and the best budget soundbars.
+We've tested over 185 soundbars, and below are our recommendations.
+Also, check out our recommendations for the best soundbars, the best Dolby Atmos soundbars (if you watch a lot of movies), and the best budget soundbars.

 Our recommendations above are what we think are currently the best soundbars for music for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here's the list of all our soundbar reviews.
+If you would like to choose for yourself, here's the list of all our soundbar reviews, sorted by their music performance.
 Be careful not to get caught up in the details.
 No soundbar is perfect.
 Personal taste, preference, and listening habits will matter more in your selection.